WELCOME CLASS OF 2034!

 (Must be within the last 12 months)

-- Individual Education Plan (IEP) or 504 Plan - If child receives Special Education Services
+- Individual Education Plan (IEP) or 504 Plan - If the child receives Special Education Services

-- Proof of guardianship/custody - If child is not living with one or both natural parents
+- Proof of guardianship/custody - If the child is not living with one or both natural parents

-Students entering Kindergarten in 2020 will continue to be assigned through a Controlled Choice Program.
-Under Controlled Choice, families are able to choose from among all nine Framingham elementary schools.
+Students entering Kindergarten in 2021 will continue to be assigned through a Controlled Choice Program.
+Under Controlled Choice, families can choose from among all nine Framingham elementary schools.
 Students who require a specialized program (Special Education or English Language Learner Program) will be placed per the guidelines of each department in consultation with the family.

 Dual Language Programs